chubes4/post-to-instagram/readme.txt

 5. Drag and drop to reorder images as desired.
 6. Crop images to the required aspect ratio.
 7. Add a caption.
-8. Click "Post Now" to publish to Instagram.
+8. Click "Post Now" to publish to Instagram, or "Schedule Post" to publish at a future date and time.

 == Requirements ==
 * WordPress 5.0 or higher